Torh-21/alx-higher_level_programming/0x00-python-hello_world/README.md

 The 3-print_number.py script prints the integer stored in the variable number, followed by Battery street, followed by a new line.
 The 4-print_float.py prints the float stored in the variable number with a precision of 2 digits.
 The 5-print_string.py script prints 3 times a string stored in the variable str, followed by its first 9 characters.
+The 6-concat.py script prints Welcome to Holberton School!.